ryepup/advent-of-code-2021/README.md

 - OO is pretty hard in go; slices of custom types get weird if you need any conversions; this particular problem would probably be better if I stuck to strings
-- first day I couldn't solve the problem after a few hours, will see if I can get it tomorrow
+- ~~first day I couldn't solve the problem after a few hours, will see if I can get it tomorrow~~ got it, after discarding the super dynamic approach
+- lack of any set operators is tough
+- custom types are hard to work with; having to cast all the time to get access to basic stuff that is only implemented for builtin types is tedious; I think it might have gotten better if I thought more in terms of arrays and slices and less in terms of strings / runes
+- variadic functions are ok